eninedev/eninedev.github.io/entropy/index.md

 Email your Statement of Purpose to fresher@enine.dev.

-> [!warning]
-> Statements of Purpose found to be written using ChatGPT or other LLMs will invalidate the application.
+> !!
+Statements of Purpose found to be written using ChatGPT or other LLMs will invalidate the application.

 ### Video Interview